 Underactive thyroid gland (hypothyroidism)

-There is concern that eating large amounts of papaya might make this condition worse.
+There is a concern that eating large amounts of papaya might make this condition worse.

 If you are allergic to latex, there is a good chance you are also allergic to papaya.
 If you have a latex allergy, avoid eating papaya or taking products that contain papaya.